MaastrichtU-IDS/fair-enough/README.md

-    self.log('This print a regular event', '✔️') # 2nd arg (prefix added to the log) is optional self.success('This will also increase the score of the assessment by 1') self.bonus('This will also increase the bonus score of the assessment by 1') self.error('This will print a warning while running the assessment') self.error('This will print a failure while running the assessment')
+    self.log('This print a regular event', '✔️') # 2nd arg (prefix added to the log) is optional self.success('This will also increase the score of the assessment by 1') self.bonus('This will also increase the bonus score of the assessment by 1') self.warning('This will print a warning while running the assessment') self.error('This will print a failure while running the assessment')
     # We provide also some helpers, e.g. to parse RDF (cf. models/assessments.py)
     g = self.parseRDF(rdf_data, 'text/turtle', msg='content negotiation RDF')